 If you’re planning your big yearly trip out to your cabin or vacation home, you’re going to want to start thinking about how you want to decorate this year.
-Winter usually makes us want to settle down in a comfortable environment—but comfortable doesn’t have to mean un-stylish.
-Whether your vacation home, rental, or cabin is in a warm climate or whether it’s out in the cold, decorating can be a great way to make it feel like home, even if you’re only staying for a few days or weeks.
+Winter usually makes us want to settle down in a cozy and comfortable environment—but that doesn’t have to mean un-stylish.
+Whether your vacation home, rental, or cabin is in a warm climate or whether it’s out in the cold, decorating can be a great way to make it feel like home – even if you’re only staying for a few days or weeks.

 Maximize Sleeping Space

 Don’t suck up all of the room in your house trying to find places for everyone to sleep.
-Instead, turn one room into a bunk room and fill it with as many beds as possible.
-While it might feel like close quarters for the first night, it will be more fun to have the rest of the house to roam around in and consolidate the sleeping area.
+For instance, if you have multiple children, turn one room into a bunk room and fill it with as many beds as possible.
+While it might feel like close quarters for the first night, it will be more fun to have the rest of the house to roam around in if you consolidate the sleeping area.